-Today I would like to talk about one of the most well-known classic horror stories, Frankenstein by Mary Shelley.
+Today I am writing to you about one of the most well-known classic horror stories, Frankenstein by Mary Shelley.
 I’m going to warn you straight up I have strong feelings about the main character in this story that I struggle to get past.

 This story is presented in an almost inception -like manner, or if you prefer a Woman in Black manner, that being the narrative within a narrative.
 The novel is presented as a fictional correspondence between Capt.
 Walton and his sister Margaret Savile.
 Walton is exporting the North Pole by Sea when he and his crew spot a gigantic person on a dogsled and several hours later rescue a gentleman by name of Victor Frankenstein.